WorkingHardInIT/Unwrap-BEKs-from-Azure-Key-Vault-and-Save-to-Disk/README.md

 # 🛡️Azure Key Vault BEK Unwrapper

 This PowerShell script retrieves 🔎 wrapped BitLocker Encryption Keys (BEKs) from an Azure Key Vault, unwraps 🔓 them using their associated Key Encryption Keys (KEKs), and saves 📀 the decrypted BEKs to a local directory.
 These can be used to unlock the encrypted disks of a Windows virtual machine for offline repair.
+It also supports non-wrapped (not KEK encrypted) BEKs.

 Author: Didier Van Hoye - WorkingHardInITDate: 2025-04-26